Ask AI

 Input

-• Text: The original piece of text you want to work with.
-(Type: STRING)
+• Text: The original piece of text you want to shorten.

-• Amount of characters: The number of characters you want to extract from the very beginning of the text.
-(Type: NUMBER)
+• Amount of characters: The exact number of characters you want to keep from the beginning of your text.

 Output